Jack Johnson: World heavyweight champion

+At the time, the heavyweight boxing champion was widely regarded as an embodiment of ideal masculinity.
+The prospect of an African American holding the title challenged prevailing beliefs in white superiority.
+Because boxing was one of the most popular sports of the era—alongside baseball and horse racing—the champion attracted significant public attention.
+Many white Americans opposed the idea of a Black champion receiving such prominence after defeating white opponents.
+As a result, Johnson encountered substantial obstacles in securing a bout with the reigning heavyweight champion.

-Johnson's efforts to win the world heavyweight title were initially thwarted, as at the time world heavyweight champion James J. Jeffries refused to face him, and retired instead.
-However, Johnson did fight former champion Bob Fitzsimmons in July 1907, and knocked him out in two rounds.
+In 1904, Johnson issued a challenge to James J. Jeffries, who held the world heavyweight title at the time.
+However, Jeffries refused to fight an African American and retired instead.
+Johnson later fought former champion Bob Fitzsimmons in July 1907 and knocked him out in two rounds.

 Johnson finally won the world heavyweight title on December 26, 1908, a full six years after lightweight champion Joe Gans became the first African American boxing champion.
 Johnson's victory over the reigning world champion, Canadian Tommy Burns, at the Sydney Stadium in Australia, came after following Burns around the world for two years and taunting him in the press for a match.
 Burns agreed to fight Johnson only after promoters guaranteed him $30,000.
-The fight lasted fourteen rounds before being stopped by the police in front of over 20,000 spectators, and Johnson was named the winner.
+Burns, who was 24 pounds lighter than the 192-pound Johnson, was practically out on his feet in the 14th round when the police jumped into the ring and stopped the fight in front of over 20,000 spectators.
+Referee Hugh McIntosh awarded the championship to Johnson.